Solo: Data Discovery Using Natural Language Questions Via A Self-Supervised Approach: Evaluation

-\item \textsf{OpenDTR-Retrain} is retrained on a human-annotated training dataset that has the same distribution as the test dataset.
+$\bullet$~\textsf{OpenDTR-Retrain} is retrained on a human-annotated training dataset that has the same distribution as the test dataset.
 For example, when the target test dataset is \textsf{NQ-Tables}, \textsf{OpenDTR-Retrain} is trained on \textsf{NQ-Tables}.
 This \emph{baseline requires collecting training data for each dataset and is thus not desirable}.
-Still, we include it because it allows us to understand the performance difference between (expensive) human-collected training datasets and the synthesized datasets our approach produces.
+Still, we include it because it allows us to understand the performance difference between (expensive) human-collected training datasets and our approach.

-\item \textsf{OpenDTR-NoRetrain} is the system instance pretrained on a human-annotated training dataset having different distribution from the test dataset.
+$\bullet$~\textsf{OpenDTR-NoRetrain} is the system instance pretrained on a human-annotated training dataset having different distribution from the test dataset.
 For example, when the test dataset is \textsf{NQ-Tables}, \textsf{OpenDTR-NoRetrain} means the system instance trained on \textsf{FetaQA}.
 This baseline helps us understand what happens to the system performance when a learned discovery system is deployed on a new table collection without retraining.
-Our claim is that the performance will degrade and that, in turn, justifies the self-supervised approach that: i) yields good performance while; ii) avoiding human cost of collecting training data.

-\item Finally, \textsf{OpenDTR-Synthetic} is trained on the synthetic questions generated by the self-supervised approach we introduce in this paper.
-We use this baseline to understand the contribution of the other techniques we introduce, including the new table representation and the semantic relevance model.
+$\bullet$~Finally, \textsf{OpenDTR-Synthetic} is trained on the synthetic questions generated by our self-supervised approach.
+We use this baseline to understand the impact of the new table representation and the semantic relevance model.